lucia-auth/lucia/documentation-v3/src/content/main/upgrade-v3/prisma/mysql.md

 ### Email/password

-This creates a dedicated model for storing passwords.
+This creates a dedicated model for user passwords.

 ```prisma
 model User {